Blood & Guts (2021): Reception

 The Blood and Guts match was praised, with many people calling it a "brutal" match.
 However, the post-match aftermath was heavily criticized as home viewers could see that Chris Jericho landed on a crash pad (disguised as a steel platform on the entrance stage) when MJF threw him off the top of the cage, making the stunt look obviously fake.
 The amount of commercial breaks taken during the match were also criticized of disrupting the flow of said match and leaving the viewer out on key moments of action, which were inaudible and too small to see in the picture-in-picture.

 According to PWInsider, a member of WWE management reportedly stated the match "just set the business back 30 years,"; however, some wrestlers reportedly loved the match stating they "would love to do something like that themselves."
 Although the event had been advertised as a "one-match show" (with only the Blood and Guts match being live), before the broadcast began, Tony Khan addressed the live crowd and offered refunds to any unhappy fans who were by chance unaware that the first half of the event had been pre-taped; only five refunds were issued.

 Television ratings

-Blood and Guts averaged 1,090,000 television viewers on TNT and a 0.42 rating in AEW's key demographic.
+Blood & Guts averaged 1,090,000 television viewers on TNT and a 0.42 rating in AEW's key demographic.